If

 class because he did absolutely all the assigned class and homework

-credit and barely passed exams.
-But if Mr. Jones weighs tests
+and barely passed exams.
+But if Mr. Jones weighs tests rather lightly

 The

-will be a lot of work to change it, but certainly not impossible.
+be a lot of work to change it, but certainly not impossible.
+We

-We need to start by being honest with ourselves, the public
+need to start by being honest with ourselves, the public and the

-and the politicians about our grading scheme.
-The system we
+politicians about our grading scheme.
+The system we use to publicly

-use to publicly declare a young person's success in a course
+declare a young person's success in a course is extremely subjective

-is extremely subjective and varies widely among teachers, departments,
+and varies widely among teachers, departments, schools and districts.

 Once

-form an operational definition for grades that can be shared
+an operational definition for grades that can be shared with the

-with the public.
-Our goal is to produce a “key”
+public.
+Our goal is to produce a “key” to the

-to the grades on a report card.
-Can you operationally define
+grades on a report card.
+Can you operationally define what an A

-what an A means at your school?
-Can you take steps toward improving
+means at your school?
+Can you take steps toward improving the reliability

 Several

-the Layered Curriculum model of high school instruction.
-One
+Layered Curriculum model of high school instruction.
+One of the

-of the key components to Layered Curriculum is that student
+key components to Layered Curriculum is that student grades are

-grades are indicators of the depth or level of study rather
+indicators of the depth or level of study rather than subjective

-than subjective marks determined by individual teachers.
-Layered
+marks determined by individual teachers.
+Layered Curriculum classrooms

-Curriculum classrooms divide the study of a subject into 3 layers,
+divide the study of a subject into 3 layers, based on Bloom’s

 C:

-a level deemed acceptable by the teacher.(Standards may be established
+deemed acceptable by the teacher.(Standards may be established through

 B: